- Location: Arkansas

 If nothing else is working for your boy today, enrolling him in this residential program may be absolutely the right choice and the best chance for helping him before he becomes an out of control adult.
 The program is designed to help a boy when:

-ADDICTIONS?
-TCAR is a dual-diagnosis, licensed facility, helping teenage boys recover from either or both substance abuse addictions and self-destructive, out of control behavior.
+ADDICTION?
+We are a dual-diagnosis, licensed addiction treatment facility, helping teenage boys recover from either or both substance abuse addictions and self-destructive, out of control behavior.
 Addiction recovery services and licensed drug and alcohol addiction counseling are offered as a regular part of our treatment, since substance abuse often co-exists with troubling behavior.
 According to multiple outcomes studies, Teen Challenge’s success rate in dealing with addictions tops the industry.

 An Fun Adventure Program for Boys, that Offers Serious Therapy